kulcsarrudolf/pasztor.at/content/blog/2018-02-14-building-your-own-cdn.md

 categories: blog
 date: "2018-02-14T00:00:00Z"
 publishDate: "2018-02-14T00:00:00Z"
-excerpt: Fresh from the hold-my-beer department, why don't we build our own little CDN?
+summary: Fresh from the hold-my-beer department, why don't we build our own little CDN?
 Oh, and it actually makes sense.
-fbimage: /assets/img/building-your-own-cdn.png
+fbimage: posts/building-your-own-cdn.png
-googleimage: /assets/img/building-your-own-cdn.png
+googleimage: posts/building-your-own-cdn.png
-preview: /assets/img/building-your-own-cdn.jpg
+preview: posts/building-your-own-cdn.jpg
 tags:
 - Docker
 - DevOps
 - CDN
 title: Building your own CDN for Fun and Profit
 twitter_card: summary_large_image
-twitterimage: /assets/img/building-your-own-cdn.png
+twitterimage: posts/building-your-own-cdn.png
 ---

 > **Update one year later:** the CDN is now disabled.
 If you are curious about the reasons, scroll to the end.